 racks have this characteristic.
 WHAT came to the rescue:

-[]-dw/q;s // remove dw from each and yield a canonically-ordered string
+[]-dw/q;s\ // remove DW from each; yield canonically-ordered strings

 Do the same thing for UW,